 - Email email@example.com for more information on the ECHO Publications Program.
 Email firstname.lastname@example.org for more information on the ECHO OIF Program.

-4. You agree to share experimental design details and supporting data, including phenotypic data at the individual level, needed to achieve the aim(s) of your proposal.
+4. You agree to share your experimental design details and supporting data, including phenotypic data at the individual level, needed to achieve the aim(s) of your proposal.

 If you believe you are eligible for HHEAR services, please go to How to Apply for information on submitting an application.